haskell-streaming/streaming/README.md

 As soon as you consider the idea of an effectful stream of any kind whatsoever, for example, a stream of bytes from a handle, however constituted, you will inevitably be forced to contemplate the idea of a streaming *succession* of *just such streams*.
 Thus, for example, however you imagine your bytes streaming from a handle, you will want to consider a *succession* of *such streams* divided on newlines.

+This is closely related to the fact that, as soon as you contemplate a complex streaming phenomenon, you will want to consider a break in the stream, a function that divides the stream into parts according to some internal characteristic, and allows us to handle the parts separately.
+This will not have the form:

+    splitter :: S -> (S, S)

+as we find with lists and the like, e.g.

+    splitAt 3 :: [a] -> ([a],[a])

+or, since we can assume an underlying monad m, which may be implicit (in `io-streams`, for example, `IO` is implicit in the types of `InputStream` and `Generator`):

+    splitter :: S m -> (S m, S m)

+or the like.
+This type uses ordinary pure pairing, and cannot express the fundamental point that I cannot get to the 'second' stream without passing through the 'first'; the features of the 'second half' may depend causally on events in the first half.
+We do not repair this, but just make it worse, by complicating the type thus

+    splitter :: S m -> m (S m, S m)

+since the effects I must pass through to get to pair, and thus the second element, are precisely the effects putatively contained in the first.
+This point makes it inevitable that *a rational stream type will have a return value*.
+It will have the form

+    S r

+or

+    S m r

+and the dividing function will have the form

+    splitter :: S r -> S (S r)

+or, where the underlying form of effect is explicit

+    splitter :: S m r -> S m (S m r)

-Similarly, suppose you have the idea the unfolding of some sort of stream from a Haskell value, a seed - a file name, as it might be.
+Now, to return to the first point, suppose you have the idea the unfolding of some sort of stream from a Haskell value, a seed - a file name, as it might be.
 And suppose you *also* have some idea of a stream of individual Haskell values - maybe a stream of file names coming from something like `du`, subjected to some filter.
 Then you will also have the idea of a streaming *succession* of *such unfoldings* linked together end to end in accordance with the initial succession of seed values.

-Call the thoughts in that paragraph the ABCs of streaming.
+Call the thoughts above the ABCs of streaming.
 If you understood these ABCs you have a total comprehension of `Stream f m r`:

 -   `Stream` expresses what the word "succession" meant in the ABCs
 -   The general parameter `f` expresses what was meant by "such streams"